thinkshout/thinkshout/blog/_posts/2014-06-27-navigating-entity-uris.md

 $path = $uri['path'] . '%' . $type . '/salesforce_activity';
 ```

-Thanks for nuthin, flagship example of how to use the Entity system!
+Thanks for nuthin', flagship example of how to use the Entity system!
 I’m sure the Commerce team has a good reason for leaving the ‘path’ piece of URIs empty on raw Entity objects: almost all Commerce Entities behave this way.
 But it’s not very helpful for us!

 We could potentially resolve this by loading a random object and parsing its URI's 'path' to extract an abstract version, or by offering a patch to Commerce.
 Perhaps the latter option would be ideal, but we decided a work-around would be more expeditious: we really don’t want to break Commerce on a live site.